 - binding or non-binding up to certain monetary limits; or

-- binding or non-binding in relation to specific technical questions or issues (for example, a construction contract may provide for the referral of technical questions for binding determination, but leaving open questions of contractual entitlement and quantum); or both.
+- binding or non-binding in relation to specific technical questions or issues (e.g., a construction contract may provide for the referral of technical questions for binding determination, but leaving open questions of contractual entitlement and quantum), or both.

-The scope and role of any expert determination process in Australia is governed by the parties' contractual agreement.
-Experts are also generally considered to owe a duty to act consistently with the parties' agreement, including with respect to the provision of reasons for the determination.30
+The scope and role of any expert determination process in Australia will be governed by the parties' agreement.
+Experts are also generally considered to owe a duty to act consistently with the parties' agreement, including with regard to the provision of reasons for the determination.30

 Dispute resolution clauses

 In Australia, parties may agree upon contractual provisions that require them to participate in specific dispute resolution procedures before commencing formal legal proceedings.
-Those procedures can include negotiations, senior representative meetings, or other forms of alternative dispute resolution.
+The procedures can include negotiations, senior representative meetings or other forms of alternative dispute resolution.
 For example, parties to a contract may agree upon a multi-tiered dispute resolution clause providing for the following process:

 - first, the parties' senior, or authorised, representatives negotiate in good faith with a view to resolving the dispute;

 - second, if those senior representative negotiations are unsuccessful, refer the matter to a mediator for mediation with a specified period; and

 - third, if the mediation is unsuccessful, refer the matter to the courts or to arbitration.

 Dispute resolution clauses will be strictly enforced where they provide for a mechanism that is sufficiently certain and identifiable and drafted to reflect a mandatory process rather than one that is optional or discretionary.31